Xopenex; Xopenex Concentrate; Xopenex HFA

 - Only use the type of nebulizer that you have been told to use.
 If you are not sure what type of nebulizer to use, talk with the doctor.

 - Do not use if the solution is cloudy, leaking, or has particles.

 - Do not use if solution changes color.

 - Some of these products must be mixed with saline before use.
-Check with the doctor or pharmacist to see if your child’s product needs to be mixed.
+Check with your doctor or pharmacist to see if your product needs to be mixed.

 - Do not mix other drugs in nebulizer.